wiloon/blog/content/post/archive-0/2012-03-24-unable-to-open-connection-to-hypervisor-uri-qemusystem.md

 >
 > Verify that:

-> - The ‘libvirtd’ daemon has been started
+> - The 'libvirtd' daemon has been started
 >
 > And more details:
 >
-> Unable to open connection to hypervisor URI ‘qemu:///system’:
+> Unable to open connection to hypervisor URI 'qemu:///system':

-> unable to connect to ‘/var/run/libvirt/libvirt-sock’, libvirtd may need to be started: Permission denied
+> unable to connect to '/var/run/libvirt/libvirt-sock', libvirtd may need to be started: Permission denied

 > Traceback (most recent call last):